stepzen-dev/examples/with-apollo/getting-started/README.md

 # Overview

 If you use Apollo Federation to federate subgraphs, you can use StepZen to build those subgraphs.
-With little effort, the StepZen created and deployed subgraphs are Apollo Federation ready.
+With little effort, StepZen created and deployed subgraphs are Apollo Federation ready.
 Let's walk you through how to get it done.

 For this example we are federating two subgraphs, both StepZen endpoints, that will be running in your account.

  - `customers` - provides customer information from a MySQL database
- - `returns` - provides returns locations for businesses
+ - `returns` - provides returns locations for businesses from a REST api

 Note, both subgraphs contain mocked up data.